How do you clean reusable sanitary pads?

 If I haven't convinced you yet to pop your sons uniform in with them, then an old bath towel or bed sheet will do!

-However if you find you are getting a build up of ammonia (you will recognise the smell) give them a wash on 40 degrees and use bio powder.
+Your cloth pads may smell of ammonia due to a build up of urine (you will recognise the smell).
+To remove it, rinse well in cold water and then give them a wash on 40 degrees and use bio powder.
 This will ensure it is washed away as the bio powder enzymes will break down the ammonia.

 "Wee pads!
 Absolutely delighted with the bamboo pads - so soft.
 Coughing or laughing can really catch you out in later years!
 Rather than incontinence pads, I prefer to call them laughter protection " Trudy, June 2021 Trustpilot

-I have a couple of 'socktopus' pegged drying hangers and they can be left near but not touching a radiator, in your airing cupboard, on a window handle in winter sunshine or proudly flying out on the line for the neighbours to admire!
+To dry reusable sanitary pads it's best to air dry them!
+'Socktopus' pegged drying hangers can be left near but not touching a radiator, in your airing cupboard, on a window handle in winter sunshine or proudly flying out on the line for the neighbours to admire!

 You can pick them up in most hardware / home shops, IKEA, even in the poundshop!

-Alternatively, you can dry them on a clothes horse, near but not touching direct heat and avoid tumble drying to prolong the life of the waterproof layers.
+Alternatively, you can dry them on the washing line or a clothes horse, near but not touching direct heat and avoid tumble drying to prolong the life of the waterproof layers.

-When out for the day, at work, or at school you can fold the pads up as you would a disposable and popper it closed, store unrinsed in a wetbag ready to deal with when you get home!
+To use reusable sanitary pads when on holiday, or out for the day, at work, or at school, just fold the pads up as you would a disposable and popper it closed, store unrinsed in a wetbag ready to deal with when you get home!

 Easy Peasy!
 And so discreet, no rustling wrappers, no need for a bin just a pretty little make up sized bag.

-If you are only gone overnight, pop them straight into a wetbag save the rinsing and soaking until you are home.
+If you are only gone overnight, pop them straight into a wetbag, saving the rinsing and soaking until you are home.

 Trouble shooting smells and stains